smartshark/vcsSHARK/README.rst

 *	Pymongo (3.2) - available here: https://api.mongodb.org/python/current/

-..
-NOTE:: It may be possible, that **vcsSHARK** also works with other versions of the named libraries.
+CARE: It may be possible, that **vcsSHARK** also works with other versions of the named libraries.
 But we only tested the versions, which are given in brackets.

 How to Use